 A number of different theories have been put forward.
 One theory is that it is caused by tiny areas of bruising or other damage to the nerve cells in the brain, caused by the initial head injury.
 Another is that the head injury causes an imbalance of chemicals in the brain that leads to the symptoms.

-Some research has shown that there are various risk factors that may make a person more likely to suffer from post-concussion syndrome.
+Some research has shown that there are various risk factors that may make a person more likely to have post-concussion syndrome.
 These include:

 How common is post-concussion syndrome?

-It is difficult to estimate how many people suffer from post-concussion syndrome.
+It is difficult to estimate how many people have post-concussion syndrome.
 Each year around 1 million people attend Accident and Emergency departments in the UK because of a blow to the head.
-And many more people who have a minor head injury will never seek medical care.
+Many more people who have a minor head injury will never seek medical care.

 One study showed that between 20 and 50 out of 100 people with a mild head injury had symptoms of post-concussion syndrome three months after the initial injury.
-Another study found 40 out of 100 people still had symptoms one year afterwards.
+About 1 in 10 people still have problems one year after the injury.